Protecting the Edge: Ultrafast Laser Modified C-shaped Glass Edges: Single-pass tailored edge cleaving

 \section{Single-pass tailored edge cleaving}

-The optical concepts from previous section are applied to generate C-shaped focus distributions for tailored-edge cleaving of non-strengthened Corning Gorilla® glass substrates.
+The optical concepts from Sec.~\ref{sec:Depo} are applied to generate C-shaped focus distributions for tailored-edge cleaving of nonstrengthened Corning Gorilla® glass substrates.
 Ultrashort laser pulses emerged from a TruMicro Series laser\cite{jansen2018pulsed} are illuminating a central beam shaping element acting as holographic phase-only 3D-beam splitter in a $2f$-configuration, see Fig.~\ref{fig:setup}.\cite{flamm2021structured}

-We conducted experiments with flexible liquid-crystal-on-silicon-based spatial light modulators (SLM Hamamatsu X13139-03) and stationary diffractive optical elements (DOEs).
-The latter were realized as quantized 8-level element fabricated via laser lithography in fused silica exhibiting efficiencies of $\sim\unit[90]{\%}$.
-Different microscope images of this element are depicted at the bottom of Fig.\,\ref{fig:setup} confirming successful writing and etching steps with minor height profile differences and resulting neglectable 0th-order power of $<\unit[0.5]{\%}$.
+We conducted experiments with flexible liquid-crystal-on-silicon-based SLM (Hamamatsu X13139-03) and stationary DOEs.
+The latter were realized as quantized eight-level elements fabricated via laser lithography in fused silica exhibiting efficiencies of $\sim\unit[90]{\%}$.
+Different microscope images of this element are depicted at the bottom of Fig.\,\ref{fig:setup} confirming successful writing and etching steps with minor height profile differences and resulting neglectable zeroth-order power of $<\unit[0.5]{\%}$.
 The design of the 3D-beam splitter is already provided in Fig.\,\ref{fig:C2} and is adapted to the substrate's thickness of $d=\unit[550]{\upmu m}$, cf.~Fig.\,\ref{fig:champion}.
-When working with the flexible SLM, unmodulated light is implemented into our focus distribution and appears as 0th-order at $\left(x=0,\, z=0\right)$, cf.~Fig.\,\ref{fig:C2}\,(a), in the geometric focus of the objective.
+When working with the flexible SLM, unmodulated light is implemented into our focus distribution and appears as zeroth-order at $\left(x=0,\, z=0\right)$, cf.~Fig.\,\ref{fig:C2}\,(a), in the geometric focus of the objective.
 Focusing is realized by a long-working distance microscope objective ($\text{NA} = 0.4$, $f=\unit[10]{mm}$) optimized for the operational wavelength at $\lambda = \unit[1030]{nm}$ and the present working volume.
-Machining is achieved during translating the workpiece relative to the optical head in $y$-direction, see coordinate system in Fig.\,\ref{fig:setup}.
-For contour cutting, the orientation of the shaped focus distribution needs to be rotated around the $z$-axis which can be realized by either rotating the entire optical head or the central beam shaping element.
+Machining is achieved during translating the workpiece relative to the optical head in $y$ direction, see coordinate system in Fig.\,\ref{fig:setup}.
+For contour cutting, the orientation of the shaped focus distribution needs to be rotated around the $z$ axis which can be realized by either rotating the entire optical head or the central beam shaping element.
 In the latter case, machining with the DOE is preferred resulting in a particularly compact and robust processing optics, cf.~Fig.\,\ref{fig:setup}.